On Fully Nonlinear Loewner-Nirenberg Problem of Ricci curvature: Introduction

+then there exists a smooth complete metric $g_u = u^{\frac{4}{n - 2}} g$ satisfying \eqref{eq1-1}, or equivalently, there exists a smooth positive admissible solution to \eqref{conformal2}--\eqref{eq1-2}.
+If some component has codimension $m$ satisfying $v_m \notin \overline{\Gamma}_k$, then there does not exist a complete conformal metric satisfying \eqref{eq1-1}, or equivalently, equation \eqref{conformal2}--\eqref{eq1-2} is not solvable. \end{thm} The proof draws on ideas from \cite{Loewner, Gonzalez-Li-Nguyen}.
 The borderline case $v_m \in \partial\Gamma_k$ is still open.
 The difficulty lies in the lack of a suitable upper barrier.
 We observe that when $k = 1$, the borderline case \eqref{borderline} agrees with \eqref{nsconditionintroduction}, which was solved in \cite{Aviles, Veron} by some integral estimates.
 We wish to reinvestigate the borderline case in the future.